Testamentary Mental Capacity Assessments

 If there is question over someone’s capacity or there could be seen to be doubt then a capacity assessment can help ensure that the person creating or changing their Will is doing so with understanding and without duress.

-It can be used to ensure the client continues to have a voice.
+The assessment can help ensure the client continues to have a voice.
 They have an opportunity to express their wishes in a safe environment with no outside influence.

 To discuss arranging a testamentary capacity assessment with TSF please contact us.